laroucol/matlab_MultiRun/README.md

  [hashes, status, err, changes, runs] = MultiRun.modelMultiRun(modelpath, basefile, 'icekons', [5, 6.0], 'firnkons', [350, 351]);
 ```
-at the Matlab repl.
+at the Matlab command line.
 MultiRun will take the config file
 from ```/home/luser/work/hock_mass_balance/config/base_input.txt```
 and generate ```input.txt``` files which contain every combination of the parameters
 ```icekons``` and ```firnkons```, given the values you've assigned them